 Bake the Cakes

-- Preheat oven to 350* F. Prepare 2 8" round cake pans by greasing them with coconut oil and inserting a parchment circle into the bottom of each pan.
+- Preheat oven to 350* F. Prepare two 8-inch round cake pans by greasing them with coconut oil and inserting a parchment circle into the bottom of each pan.

-- In a medium bowl, combine the flour, baking powder, baking soda and salt with a whisk.
-Set aside.1 ½ Cups All Purpose Flour, 2 teaspoon Baking Powder, ¼ teaspoon Baking Soda, ½ teaspoon Kosher Salt
+- In a medium bowl, combine flour, baking powder, baking soda, and salt.
+Whisk to combine and set aside.2 ⅔ Cups All-Purpose Flour, 2 ½ teaspoon Baking Powder, ¼ teaspoon Baking Soda, ½ teaspoon Kosher Salt

-- Bake in a 350* oven for 19-23 minutes or until a toothpick inserted into the center of the cakes comes out clean.
+- Bake in a 350* F oven for 31-33 minutes or until a toothpick inserted into the center of the cakes comes out clean.

-- Allow the cakes to cool completely before proceeding.
+- Allow the cakes to cool completely before stacking.

 Build the Cake

-- Place one cake upside down on a serving plate or cake stand.
+- Place one cake layer upside down on a serving plate or cake stand.

 - Add half of the whipped cream onto the cake and spread out with a spatula or the back of a spoon.
-Then, add about ¾ cup of whole blackberries evenly around the cake.1 ¼ Cups Fresh Blackberries, left whole
+Then, add about 6 ounces of whole blackberries evenly around the cake.
+See note!

-- Add the second cake on top and top with the remaining whipped cream.
+- Add the second cake on top, upside down again, and top with the remaining whipped cream.
 Decorate with the remaining blackberries.
+Refrigerate until you are ready to serve.

 I forgot to rate the granola recipe!
 I’m also making the blackberry cake for my granddaughter’s birthday at her request!